typelevel/typelevel.github.com/_events/2016-09-14-lake-district-workshop.md

 users of the Sublime Text editor and encourage you all to hack on Ensime later.

-<a class="btn large" href="https://scala.world/">Register</a>

 ## Venue

-This event will take place at the Rheged Centre, situated near Penrith in the Lake District National Park, UK.
+This event took place at the Rheged Centre, situated near Penrith in the Lake District National Park, UK.

 {% include venue_map.html %}